Crinibus/scraper/tech_scraping/README.md

 This program can scrape prices on products from Komplett.dk, Proshop.dk and Computersalg.dk

 In the terminal, run:
-1.     pip install -r requirements.txt
+-     pip install -r requirements.txt
-2.     python scraping.py
+-     python scraping.py

 Before scraping a new product, run:

      python add_product.py
 and follow instructions.

-Then add this line in the last if-statement in scraping.py:
+Then add a line in this form in the last if-statement in scraping.py:

     {site}('{category}', '{link}')
 e.g.